l00sy4/l00sy4.github.io/_posts/2023-12-16-TAMUctf 2019  pwn1 and pwn2.md

 print_flag
 ```

 The binary prompts us for the name (or address?) of the function which we want to call.
-I attempted `print_flag`, which was the lowest hanging fruit, to no result.
+I attempted `print_flag`, which was the lowest hanging fruit, to no avail.
 Upon analyzing the main function in Ghidra

 ```c
 int main(void)